pnadolsky/Adaptive_quadrature/aq_cpp/README_ADAPTIVE.md

 ##### **Methods**
 - `std::pair<double, double> get_integral_and_error() const;`
   - Returns the total integral and error by traversing the quadrature tree.
-- `void save_to_json(std::string filename);`
+- `void save_to_json(std::string filename, overwrite = False);`
-  - Saves the tree structure, computed integrals, and metadata to a JSON file.
+  - Saves the tree structure, computed integrals, and metadata to a JSON file  (set to True to overwrite file).
 - `void load_from_json(std::string filename);`
   - Loads a quadrature tree from a JSON file.
 - `void add_update_log(const std::string& message)`